-Good GLP-1 care isn't just the prescription—it's monitoring to ensure it's working and safe.
+Good GLP-1 care isn't just the prescription -- it's monitoring to ensure it's working and safe.
 This guide explains what bloodwork you need, when, and where to get it in the UK.
+If you are still choosing a provider, our private GLP-1 clinics comparison covers which clinics include monitoring in the price.

 Baseline Testing (Before Starting GLP-1)